 - Different versions of a service use the same tag.
 Therefore, a change to the tag of a service affects tag-based authorization that involve all versions and aliases of the service.

 - Each tag key on a resource can have only one value.
-If you add a tag that has the same key as an existing tag on a resource, the new value overwrites the old value.
+If you add a tag that has the same key as an existing tag on a resource, the new value overwrites the original value.